Concerns grow that voter intimidation could disrupt midterm elections - NewsBreak

 “They should go vote with confidence,” he added, “and know that if they do run into some trouble, they’ve got election protection and election officials and many, many advocates who are watching developments closely, who they can rely upon to ensure that there won’t be any major disruption to our elections.”

-The post Concerns grow that voter intimidation could disrupt midterm elections appeared first on Colorado Newsline .
+The post Concerns grow that voter intimidation could disrupt midterm elections appeared first on Arkansas Advocate .